Tired of the same old routine?

 Chiang Mai’s advantages: A modern, pedestrian-friendly city, Chiang Mai has arguably the best mix of affordability, safety, and entertainment.
 You can live on a budget of $1,000 per month, according to an Investopedia report.
 One of the favorite destinations for early retirement abroad, Chiang Mai also offers access to great medical care.

 Why Taipei makes the best digital nomad cities list: Tamara Hinson, a travel journalist, describes what makes Taipei so great in a piece she did for The Independent.
 She writes that Taipei “feels like nowhere else on earth.”
 The city is “wonderfully accessible” and a mesmerizing blend of “fragrant night markets and skyscrapers.”
 Simply put, Taipei will pull you in for an amazing time, and you won’t want to leave.

 Taipei’s advantages: Taipei is one of the best cities for digital nomads because of the world-class tech infrastructure, excellent public transit and walkability, tasty cuisine, and non-stop activity.
 The city is also safe and welcoming.
 Taiwan has a reputation as being friendly to foreigners and as one of the most LGBTQ-friendly countries in Asia and the world.
-Taipei does have a higher cost of living than others on the list, but many digital nomads report being comfortable with a total budget of around $2,000 per month.
+Taipei does have a higher cost of living than others on the list, but many digital nomads report being comfortable with a total budget of around $2,000 per month, including rent.

 Cape Town, South Africa